logan-anderson/logan.codes/content/blog/how-to-add-a-new-action-to-a-tinacms-form.md

 A form action in TinaCMS is just a react component that loads within the alt menu of the form.
 See below.

-In my example I an using [open authoring with nextjs](asdf) and a GitHub backend.
-This blog is hosted on vercel and takes advantage of there [api serverless functions](asdf).
+In my example I an using [open authoring with nextjs](https://tinacms.org/guides/nextjs/github/initial-setup/) and a GitHub backend.
+This blog is hosted on vercel and takes advantage of there [api serverless functions](https://nextjs.org/docs/api-routes/introduction).

 ## A simple action

-> Notte: for my examples I will be using typescript.
+> Note: for my examples, I will be using typescript.
 But everything should also work in javascript (just take out the types)

 Let's say we wanted a picture of a lama to show up in our actions (because who doesn't like lamas).
 This would be pretty simple let's just create a react component that contains an image of lamas.